coreybutler/nvm-windows/utilities/pathfinder/README.md

 # pathfinder

 This app is used to help identify NVM4W installation problems.
-The executable is not signed and is intended for troubleshooting purposes only.
+The executable is not signed, nor is it designed for production user.
 It is just a troubleshooting tool which is not an officially a supported part of NVM for Windows.

 ## Usage